2014 World Twenty20

-The 2014 ICC World Twenty20 was the fifth ICC World Twenty20 competition, an international Twenty20 cricket tournament, that took place in Bangladesh from 16 March to 6 April 2014.
+The 2014 ICC World Twenty20 was the fifth edition of the Men's T20 World Cup, formerly known as the ICC World Twenty20, an international Twenty20 cricket tournament, that took place in Bangladesh from 16 March to 6 April 2014.
 It was played in three cities — Dhaka, Chittagong and Sylhet.
 The International Cricket Council announced Bangladesh as host in 2010.
-It was the second consecutive time that an Asian country is hosting this event, as Sri Lanka hosted the previous tournament in 2012.
-Sri Lanka won the tournament, beating India by 6 wickets in the final at Mirpur.
+This was the first Men's T20 World Cup where the use of Decision Review System (DRS) was implemented.
+It was the second consecutive time that an Asian country hosted the event, with Sri Lanka hosting the previous tournament in 2012.
+Sri Lanka won the 2014 tournament, beating India by 6 wickets in the final at Mirpur, in the last Twenty20 match that Sri Lankan greats Mahela Jayawardene and Kumar Sangakkara played for their country.

 Format

-During Group Stage points were awarded to the teams as follows:
+During the group stage, points were awarded to the teams as follows:

 In the event of teams finishing on equal points in their group, the following tie-breakers were applied to determine their order in the table in the following order of priority: most wins, higher net run rate, head-to-head record in matches involving the tied teams.

 Teams

 For the first time, the tournament featured 16 teams.
-All ten full members qualified automatically, joined by the six associate members that qualified through the 2013 ICC World Twenty20 Qualifier.
-The qualifying teams are Ireland, Afghanistan, Netherlands and making their World Twenty20 debut the UAE, Nepal and Hong Kong.
+All ten full members of the ICC qualified automatically, joined by the six associate members that qualified through the 2013 ICC World Twenty20 Qualifier.
+The qualifying teams were Ireland, Afghanistan, Netherlands and making their World Twenty20 debut the UAE, Nepal and Hong Kong.

 The first round consisted of 8 teams and 2 teams moved to next round.
-Second round was the Super 10 stage which consisted of 2 groups of 5 teams each.
-The top eight Full Member nations in the ICC T20I Championship rankings as of 8 October 2012 automatically progressed to the Super 10 stage of 2014 ICC World Twenty20.
+The second round was the Super 10 stage which consisted of 2 groups of 5 teams each.
+The top eight full member nations in the ICC T20I Championship rankings as of 8 October 2012 automatically progressed to the Super 10 stage of 2014 ICC World Twenty20.

 Joining the eight full members in the super 10 stage was host nation Bangladesh (also a full member) and associate nation The Netherlands who topped their first round group by net run rate ahead of Test playing nation Zimbabwe and Ireland.

 Match officials

-The match referees’ responsibilities throughout the tournament were shared between four members of the Elite Panel of ICC Referees:
+The match referees' responsibilities throughout the tournament were shared between four members of the Elite Panel of ICC Referees: